 - Nature’s purpose in relation to the visual arts is to provide stimulus – not imitation…. ….From its ceaseless urge to create springs all Life – all movement and rhythm – time and light, color and mood – in short, all reality in Form and Thought.

-* Hans Hofmann, source of his artist quotes on modern painting art ‘Hofmann, Hans; Sara T Weeks; Bartlett H Hayes’, Addison Gallery of American Art; in ”Search for the real, and other essays”, Cambridge, Mass., M.I.T.
-Press, 1967 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, of his artist quote on creation as the source in nature; in ‘Hofmann, Hans; Sara T Weeks; Bartlett H Hayes’, Addison Gallery of American Art; in ”Search for the real, and other essays”, Cambridge, Mass., M.I.T.
+Press, 1967.

 - The creative process lies not in imitating, but in paralleling nature – translating the impulse received from nature into the medium of expression, thus vitalizing this medium.
 The picture should be alive, the statue should be alive, and every work of art should be alive.

-* Hans Hofmann, source of his artist quotes on modern painting art ‘Hofmann, Hans; Sara T Weeks; Bartlett H Hayes’, Addison Gallery of American Art; in ”Search for the real, and other essays”, Cambridge, Mass., M.I.T.
-Press, 1967 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, his critical quote against imitating in modern art because that generates no life in it; from ‘Hofmann, Hans; Sara T Weeks; Bartlett H Hayes’, Addison Gallery of American Art; in ”Search for the real, and other essays”, Cambridge, Mass., M.I.T.
+Press, 1967.

-* Hans Hofmann, source of his artist quotes on modern painting art ‘Search for the Real’, Hans Hofmann, Addison Gallery of modern Art, 1948, p.
-46 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* his artist quotes on modern plastic painting art, in his lecture ‘Search for the Real’, Hans Hofmann, Addison Gallery of modern Art, 1948, p.
+46.

 - The significance of a work of art is determined then by the quality of its growth.
 This involves intangible forces inherent in the process of development.
 Although these forces are surreal (that is, their nature is something beyond physical reality), they, nevertheless, depend on a physical carrier.
-The physical carrier (commonly painting or sculpture) is the medium of expression of the Surreal.
+The physical carrier (commonly painting or sculpture) is the medium of expression of the Surreal (this quote of Hans Hofmann expresses very clearly the influence of Surrealism on modern American art, circa 1947, fh).
 Thus, an idea is communicable only when the Surreal is converted into material terms.
 The artist’s technical problem is how to transform the material with which he works back into the sphere of the spirit.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* source of his quote on the importance of Surrealism in modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - This two-way transformation proceeds from metaphysical perceptions, for metaphysics is the search for the essential nature of reality.
 And so artistic creation is the metamorphosis of the external physical aspects of a thing into a self-sustaining spiritual reality.
 Such is the magic act which takes place continuously in the development of a work of art.
 On this and only on this is creation based.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, source of his artist quote on the magic aspect in creating modern art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - A thought that has found a plastic expression must continue to expand in keeping with its own plastic idiom.
 A plastic idea must be expressed with plastic means just as a musical idea is expressed with musical means, or a literary idea with verbal means.
 Neither music nor literature are wholly translatable into other art forms; and so a plastic art cannot be created through a superimposed literary meaning.
 The artist who attempts to do so produces nothing more than a show-booth.
 He contents himself with visual story-telling.
 He subjects himself to a mechanistic kind of thinking which disintegrates into fragments.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* source of this artist quote by Hans Hofmann on the plasticity of modern painting art which exclude radically any kind of story-telling, from, ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - The relative meaning of two physical facts in a emotionally controlled relation always creates the phenomenon of a third fact of a higher order, just as two musical sounds, heard simultaneously create the phenomenon of a third, fourth or fifth.
 The nature of this higher third is non-physical.
 In a sense it is magic.
 Each such phenomenon always overshadows the material qualities and the limited meaning of the basic factors from which it has sprung.
 For this reason Art expresses the highest quality of the spirit when it is surreal in nature; or, in terms of the visual arts, when it is of a surreal plastic nature.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann’s art quote on the necessary Surreal aspect of modern painting art, to becomes spiritualized, from ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - We cannot perceive unlimited space; it is immeasurable.
 The universe, as we know it through our visual experience, is limited.
 It first came into existence with the formation of matter, and will end with the complete dissolution of matter.
 Where there is matter and action, there is space.
 Pictorial space exists two dimensionally.
 When the two dimensionality of a picture is destroyed, it falls into parts – it creates the effect of a naturalistic space.
 When a picture conveys only naturalistic space, it represents a special case, a portion of what is felt about three-dimensional experience.
 This expression of the artist’s experience is thus incomplete.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* source of Hans Hofmann ‘s artist quote in which he demands three-dimensional space in modern painting art, what means ‘abstract’ art, from ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - The layman has extreme difficulty in understanding that plastic creation on a flat surface is possible without destroying this flat surface.
 But it is just this conceptual completeness of a plastic experience that warrants the preservation of the two dimensionality.
 A plastic approach which is incomplete conceptually will destroy the two dimensionality.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* source of Hofmann’s artist quote on modern painting art, in ”Search for the Real and other Essays”, by Hans Hofmann, published by Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

-- Depth, in a pictorial, plastic sense, is not created by the arrangement of objects one after another toward a vanishing point, in the sense of the Renaissance perspective, but on the contrary (and in absolute denial of this doctrine) by the creation of forces in the sense of push and pull.
+- Depth, in a pictorial, plastic sense, is not created by the arrangement of objects one after another toward a vanishing point, in the sense of the Renaissance perspective, but on the contrary (and in absolute denial of this doctrine) by the creation of forces in the sense of push and pull (the famous and unique modern art concept invented by Hans Hofmann, which had an enormous impact on the American New York art scene circa 1947, fh).
 Nor is depth created by tonal gradation (another doctrine of the academician which, at its culmination, degraded the use of color to a mere function of expressing dark and light).

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, his quote with the famous push and pull concept for American modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - Since one cannot create ‘real depth’ by carving a hole in the picture, and since one should not attempt to create the illusion of depth by tonal gradation, depth as a plastic reality must be two dimensions in a formal sense as well in the sense of color.
 ‘Depth’ is not created on a flat surface as an illusion, but as a plastic reality.
 The nature of the picture plane makes it possible to achieve depth without destroying the two-dimensional essence of the picture plane… …A plane is a fragment in the architecture of space.
 When a number of planes are opposed one to another, a spatial effect results.
 A plane functions in the same manner as the walls of a building… …Planes organized within a picture create the pictorial space of its composition… …The old masters were plane-consciousness.
 This makes their pictures restful as well as vital.. .

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real, Hans Hofmann”, Addison Gallery of modern Art, 1948, pp. 51, 73, 74 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* source of Hans Hofmann’s artist quote on modern painting ”Search for the Real, Hans Hofmann”, Addison Gallery of modern Art, 1948, pp. 51, 73, 74.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, with his quote against art only for the taste – by arranging colors pleasantly in modern painting art, from his ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 40 – 48.

 - It is the greatest injustice done to Piet Mondrian that people who are plastically blind see only decorative design instead of the plastic perfection which characterizes his work.
 The whole De Stijl group (the Dutch abstract art movement, started by Mondrian and Van Doesburg, fh)… …must be considered a protest against such blindness.